RobinsonCW/PUBGFinishPlacementAnalysis/data/README.md

 heals            |               |Number of healing items used.
-Id               |               |Player’s Id killPlace        |               |Ranking in match of number of enemy players killed. killPoints       |               |Kills-based external ranking of player. killStreaks      |               |Max number of enemy players killed in a short amount of time. kills            |               |Number of enemy players killed. longestKill      |               |Longest distance between player and player killed at time of death.
+Id               |               |Player’s Id killPlace        |               |Ranking in match of number of enemy players killed. killPoints       |               |Kills-based external ranking of player.
+(Think of this as an Elo ranking where only kills matter.)
+If there is a value other than -1 in rankPoints, then any 0 in killPoints should be treated as a “None”. killStreaks      |               |Max number of enemy players killed in a short amount of time. kills            |               |Number of enemy players killed. longestKill      |               |Longest distance between player and player killed at time of death.